gevent/gevent/doc/intro.rst

 Installation and Requirements
 =============================

-`gevent 1.2`_ runs on Python 2 and Python 3.
-Version 2.7 of
+`gevent 1.3`_ runs on Python 2 and Python 3.
+Version 2.7 of Python 2
-Python 2 is supported, and versions 3.4, 3.5 and 3.6 of Python 3 are
+is supported, and versions 3.4, 3.5 and 3.6 of Python 3 are supported.
-supported.
-(Users of older versions of Python 2 need to install gevent 1.0.x (2.5) or 1.1.x (2.6); Python 3 is not supported by 1.0.) gevent requires the greenlet__ library.
+(Users of older versions of Python 2 need to install gevent 1.0.x (2.5), 1.1.x (2.6) or 1.2.x (<=2.7.8); gevent 1.2 can be installed on
+Python 3.3.) gevent requires the greenlet__ library.

-.. note:: Python 3.3 is no longer actively supported since it is not
+.. note:: Python 3.3 is no longer actively supported in gevent 1.3.
-          supported by the Python developers.
+          since it is not supported by the Python developers.
 However, it should continue to work with gevent 1.2 with the same level of support as gevent 1.1.
 For Python 3.3, version 3.3.5 or newer is required to use the gevent's SSL support due to bugs in the standard library of older versions.
-For Python 2, 2.7.9 or newer is recommended for the best SSL support;
-          2.7.8 is also tested although it offers a less-secure SSL module.
+For Python 2, 2.7.9 or newer is required; 2.7.8 is not tested but probably runs, albeit with a less secure SSL module.

-gevent 1.2 also runs on PyPy 2.6.1 and above, although 5.0 or above is strongly recommended.
+gevent 1.3 also runs on PyPy 5.5 and above, although 5.9 or above is strongly recommended.
 On PyPy, there are no external dependencies.

 gevent is tested on Windows, OS X, and Linux, and should run on most other Unix-like operating systems (e.g., FreeBSD, Solaris, etc.)

-.. note:: gevent does *not* run on PyPy on Windows because the CFFI backend
-          does not build.

-.. note:: On Windows, gevent is limited to a maximum of 1024 open
+.. note:: On Windows using the default libev backend, gevent is
-          sockets due to `limitations in libev`_.
+          limited to a maximum of 1024 open sockets due to `limitations in libev`_.
+This limitation should not exist with the libuv backend.

 gevent and greenlet can both be installed with `pip`_, e.g., ``pip install gevent``.
 On Windows, OS X, and Linux, both gevent and greenlet are